15 Health Benefits of Walking 10,000 Steps a Day

 3. Burns Fat

-When we’re looking to lose weight or just feel better in our own skin, burning fat is one of the biggest priorities we may have.
-Many of us who suffer with excess body fat got that way because of a lack of exercise and movement.
-Luckily, it isn’t difficult to begin losing weight, it just takes a few days of brisk walking.
+Burning fat is one of the biggest priorities when looking to lose weight or just feel better in our skin.
+Many of us who suffer from excess body fat get that way because of a lack of exercise and movement.
+Luckily, it isn’t difficult to lose weight; it just takes a few days of brisk walking.

-Like discussed in point #2, walking is usually used more as a boost to a more intense workout plan.
-While walking can help you to lose excess fat, you probably aren’t going to get the body of your dreams from walking alone.
-That being said, brisk walking can help you prevent belly fat from growing or from gaining fat.
+As discussed in point #2, walking is usually used more to boost a more intense workout plan.
+While walking can help you lose excess fat, you probably won’t get the body of your dreams from walking alone.
+That said, brisk walking can help you prevent belly fat from growing or gaining fat.

 4. Helps Overweight People Get into Shape

-Walking is an easy way for individuals who are overweight to get the movement and exercise they need.
-As walking gets easier, they can begin jogging or running to further promote weight loss and getting in shape.
+Walking is an easy way for overweight individuals to get the movement and exercise they need.
+As walking gets easier, they can begin jogging or running to promote weight loss further and get in shape.

 5. Reduces Stress

 Walking can actually reduce stress in a number of ways, including setting your mind into a meditative state, boost endorphins, and give you more energy.
-The stress-reducing benefits of walking increase even more if you walk outside or bring a friend along.
+The stress-reducing benefits of walking increase even more if you walk outside or bring a friend.

-When you walk, you are getting exercise while still taking the time to appreciate your surroundings, which can allow you to forget about your stresses and worries, catch up with a friend in a non-stressful environment, and get the benefits of a good exercise.
+When you walk, you get exercise while still taking the time to appreciate your surroundings.
+This can allow you to forget about your stresses and worries, catch up with a friend in a non-stressful environment, and reap the benefits of good exercise.

 6. Reduces Dementia

-The way that walking helps manage stress is very similar to the way it can help prevent dementia.
-A recent study showed that just a 20 minute walk a day actually reduced the susceptibility to dementia by 40%.
-Researchers on the study believe that walking can reduce the risk of dementia by opening up the window of the mind.
+Walking helps manage stress and may similarly help prevent dementia.
+A recent study showed that a 20-minute walk daily reduced the susceptibility to dementia by 40%.
+Researchers in the study believe that walking can reduce the risk of dementia by opening up the window of the mind.
 Walking keeps the brain stress-free, releases endorphins, and allows the blood to flow more freely and fluidly through the brain.

-The best way walking can reduce the risk of dementia is through preventative measures, but it can also reduce some of the symptoms if patients of dementia begin walking regularly.
+Walking can best reduce the risk of dementia through preventative measures, but it can also reduce some of the symptoms if patients begin walking regularly.

 7. Easy on the Joints

-Walking has a very low impact on the joints, so it is a great form of exercise for individuals with problems or pain in their joints.
-Walking is also a great exercise for individuals with joint pain because it is low cost and can be done anywhere, unlike other forms of exercise that may require a certain location, like a pool, or special equipment.
-Additionally, walking is also one of the top low-impact exercises that can help you lose weight and burn calories.
+Walking has a very low impact on the joints, so it is an excellent exercise for individuals with joint problems or pain.
+It is also a fantastic exercise for individuals with joint pain because it is low-cost and can be done anywhere, unlike other forms of exercise that may require a certain location, like a pool or special equipment.
+Additionally, walking is one of the top low-impact exercises that can help you lose weight and burn calories.

-Walking can also be a great way for athletes who have been injured to continue getting the exercise they need.
-As something that is easy on the joints, going for frequent walks can allow them to stay mobile while they are recovering from their injury without needing to worry about compromising their condition.
+Walking can also be a great way for injured athletes to continue getting the exercise they need.
+It is easy on the joints, and frequent walks can allow them to stay mobile while they are recovering from their injury without needing to worry about compromising their condition.

 8. Lowers Blood Pressure

-Exercise, in general, can help you to keep your blood pressure at normal, lower rates.
-Luckily, walking is included in that spectrum and you don’t even need to walk for long-distance.
+Exercise, in general, can help keep your blood pressure at normal, lower rates.
+Luckily, walking is included in that spectrum, and you don’t even need to walk for long distances.

-If you are having trouble finding or making the time to get adequate exercise in, walking for just three separate times a day can help you keep your blood pressure low.
+If you are having trouble finding or making the time to get adequate exercise, walking for just three minutes three times a day can help you keep your blood pressure low.

-Taking a short, brisk walk in the morning, mid-day, and in the evening can be just as beneficial as getting 30 minutes of intense exercise when it comes to your blood pressure.
+Taking a short, brisk walk in the morning, midday, and evening can be just as beneficial for blood pressure as 30 minutes of intense exercise.

-Having high blood pressure can be extremely damaging to the body and the heart and can lead to serious health conditions like stroke or heart disease.
+Having high blood pressure can be highly damaging to the body and the heart and can lead to severe health conditions like stroke or heart disease.

-Those who have a family history of such diseases or high blood pressure should seriously consider adding a walking routine into their daily lives and habits.
+Those with a family history of such diseases or high blood pressure should seriously consider adding a walking routine to their daily lives and habits.

 9. Strengthens Your Heart

-Your heart health is incredibly important to your overall health, which means you need to pay attention to all diseases and illnesses that can harm your heart.
+Heart health is essential to overall health, so you must pay attention to all diseases and illnesses that can harm your heart.

-Getting the recommended 20 minutes a day is a great start for ensuring your heart stays healthy and disease-free.
+Getting the recommended 20 minutes daily is a great start for ensuring your heart stays healthy and disease-free.

 10. Strengthens Your Bones and Reduces Your Risk of Osteoporosis